nitishsahni/nitsahn.in/README.md

 # nitsahn.in

-## Personal website: nitsahn.in
+Portfolio site.
 I use it for staging for my projects via VirtualHosts as well.
 Deployed on a DO Ubuntu droplet.

 [nitsahn.in](https://nitsahn.in)